(I may earn a small commission from the products mentioned in this post.)

 It worked just fine.
 I took no impact, landed gently on my bottom and was up in an instant.

 The entire experience lasted about 10 minutes from plane to ground.

 Skydiving was an amazing experience and one that was not on my bucket list.
-I will never forget it, especially since it was after having knee replacement surgery.
+I will never forget it, especially since it came after I had knee replacement surgery.

 If you have had a knee replacement and are in good health, and not overweight, you can skydive.
 If you have doubts or questions, always check with your doctor or physical therapist to hear a professional opinion.

-Fun fact: George Bush senior went skydiving in his nineties.
+Fun fact: George Bush senior went skydiving with the Army’s Golden Knights in his nineties.

 Our jump was at 13,000 feet (2 ½ miles up) and the air was thin.
 I had a queasy stomach on some of the turns but nothing too uncomfortable.

 I was very concerned about the landing but it was as smooth as ice.
 I felt great afterward and had no soreness or pain the next day.
 It was a great surprise and a wonderful birthday present.